 North Terrace Campus - Semester 1 - 2014

 General Course Information

-Course Code PHYSICS 2510 Course Physics IIA Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites PHYSICS 1100 & PHYSICS 1200 & either MATHS 1012 or MATHS 2004 - Other students may apply to Head of Physics for exemption Corequisites MATHS 2102 or MATHS 2201.
+Course Code PHYSICS 2510 Course Physics IIA Coordinating Unit School of Chemistry & Physics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites PHYSICS 1100 & PHYSICS 1200 & either MATHS 1012 or MATHS 2004 - Other students may apply to Head of Physics for exemption Corequisites MATHS 2102 or MATHS 2201.
 Other students may apply to Head of Physics for exemption Course Description This course provides an introduction to quantum mechanics and continues the development of practical problem solving using laboratory experiments.
 Quantum Mechanics - Wave mechanics with examples from atomic, sub-atomic and solid state physics.
 Photons, Compton scattering, de Broglie hypotheses, Heisenberg Uncertainty Principle, probability distributions, probability density, plane waves, expectation values, operators, commutators, Schroedinger equation, energy quantisation, particle in a one dimensional box, eigenstates and degeneracy, measurement, probability flux, one-dimensional bound states and scattering, barrier penetration, harmonic oscillator, ladder operators, multi-particle states, indistinguishable particles, exclusion principle, magic numbers.
 Practical work includes laboratory experiments in instrumentation, general physics and modern physics.

 Course Coordinator: Professor Peter Veitch

 The full timetable of all activities for this course can be accessed from Course Planner.